Daniel-SanchezG/VORTEX_FINAL/README.md

 There are two ways to run VORTEX:

 1. **Using Docker (Recommended for reproducibility)**: A simple approach that works on any system without worrying about dependencies
-2. **Direct installation**: Using Python virtual environments. follow [this Documentation](https://github.com/Daniel-SanchezG/VORTEX_FINAL/blob/main/DOCUMENTATION.md).
+2. **Direct installation**: Using Python virtual environments.
+Follow [this Documentation](https://github.com/Daniel-SanchezG/VORTEX_FINAL/blob/main/DOCUMENTATION.md).

 ---